In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model, the Fit.

 Over two dozen Total Gym versions

-While Total Gym currently only has four main at-home models currently featured on their website…
+While Total Gym currently only has three main at-home models currently featured on their website…

-…by my count they also have (at least) twenty-five discontinued models being sold being sold on retail sites like Amazon, Walmart, Target, etc.
+…by my count they also have (at least) twenty-five discontinued models being sold on retail sites like Amazon, Walmart, Target, etc.

 Very similar design for all Total Gyms